abraham-atsiwo/seaborn-graphing/README.md

 ## Seaborn Data Visualization Dashboard
+A data visualization dashboard based on the seaborn graphing api.
 ### Installation
 - `Clone the repository or download the code.`
 - `Create and activate a virtual environment.`